-Climate disruption in the Upper Midwest is driving more intense rain storms that are causing more frequent and prolonged flooding, similar to what the region experienced in 2019.
-Meteorologists continue to warn the region that major flooding is still likely this spring as the nation reels from the impacts of the coronavirus.
+Climate disruption in the Upper Midwest is driving more intense precipitation events that are causing more frequent and prolonged flooding, similar to what the region experienced in 2019.

 Federal funding is available for a Watershed Study and Integrated Water Management Plan for the Upper Mississippi River Basin.
 But the Governor’s of Illinois, Missouri, Iowa, Minnesota and Wisconsin walked away from the money after insisting the study focus on the needs of commercial navigation and industrial agriculture.

 Communities along the Upper Mississippi are woefully unprepared for the new climate reality.
 The current “everyone for themselves” flood management approach adds a layer of chaos to an already chaotic natural disaster.
 And hundreds of years of shortsighted floodplain and watershed development decisions have cut the river off from hundreds of thousands of acres of floodplain, degraded vital fish and wildlife habitat, and reduced the watershed’s ability to absorb and slow runoff.
 These haphazard water management decisions are putting people and property at risk.